 We are pleased to give you an insight into the work done by our group of volunteers.
 New members are most welcome and have the opportunity to be involved in the project work undertaken by us when we travel to the Simpson Desert.

 In recent years the popularity of 4WD vehicles and increased visitation to the fragile lands of the Simpson Desert has placed this unique environment under intense pressure.
 In August 1986 a group of dedicated volunteers recognised this and under the leadership of adventurer and conservationist, Warren Bonython, Friends of the Simpson Desert Parks (FOS) began.
 FOS is now one of more than 120 groups incorporated in Friends of Parks Inc.

-The wildlife, cultural and heritage sites FOS are dedicated to preserving include:
+The parks that FOS are dedicated to preserving wildlife, cultural and heritage sites include:

-Membership is composed of enthusiastic families and individuals, two thirds of whom come from outside South Australia.
-Members meet once every two months to participate in group activities.
-A committee meets regularly, often with Department of Environment, Water and Natural Resources (DEWNR) staff to review and plan group activities to widen the group’s effectiveness and propose projects for the future.
+The FOS committee meets regularly and also liaises frequently with Department of Environment and Water (DEW) staff to review and plan group activities to widen the group’s effectiveness and propose projects for the future.

 - To give volunteer support to park rangers

 - To help protect culturally significant sites with guidance from traditional owners